Do you know which running shoe companies have a money back guarantee against manufacturer defects?

 I would definitely recommend Wave Paradox 3 as one of the most durable training shoes I've ever owned.
 My son Jeremiah Wagner, a 3 time Boston Marathoner, currently trains in Mizuno Wave Paradox 3's too.

-Mizuno has a very effective achilles collar which surpassed his Adidas Supernova's.
-Superior padding, cushioning, stability and arch support combines to prevent injury and helps alleviate stress to tendons.
+Mizuno has a very effective Achilles collar which surpassed his Adidas Supernova's.
+Superior padding, cushioning, stability and arch support combine to prevent injury and helps alleviate stress to tendons.

 Weight & Affordability